Consolidated Democracy, Constitutional Stability, and The Rule of Law

 What sets a consolidated democracy apart?
 We argue that the expectation that under the rule of law a law-abiding government will not enforce the unlawful acts of its predecessor creates incentives for agents - such as members of the civil service or law enforcement agencies - not to comply with such acts.
 Thus, even an opportunistic government may find it in its best interest to abide by constitutional rules or, once it has been in violation, to reinstate the legal order.
 If so, the government contributes to its own punishment and agents' expectations are self-fulfilling.
 With Nadeem Naqvi and Bernhard K. Neumaerker.
 PDFile

-In a spatial model of political bargaining we show that there exists a constitution which a suffciently patient autocrat would want to design and the parties forming a succeeding constitutional assembly would accept as a basis for negotiations on constitutional reform.
-A middle class in favor of redistribution discourages con- stitution writing.
-Increases in middle class wealth encourage constitution writing unless taxation is too effective" in redistributing wealth.
+In a spatial model of political bargaining we show that there exists a constitution which a sufficiently patient autocrat would want to design and the parties forming a succeeding constitutional assembly would accept as a basis for negotiations on constitutional reform.
+That the middle class is opposed to redistribution strengthens the case for handing down a constitution and is a sufficient condition for the autocrat's constitution to be efficient.
+Increases in middle class wealth make constitution writing more attractive unless taxation is “too effective” in redistributing wealth.
 We relate our findings to the so-called "Pinochet Constitution" in Chile.
 With Katja Michalak.
 PDFile

 Stable Constitutions in Political Transition, in: Advances in Political Economy, ed. by Caballero, G., Kselman, D. and Schofield, N., Springer 2013.